-Inflation-induced debt destruction is perhaps the most important topic in mortgage finance.
+Inflation-induced debt destruction is perhaps the most important topic in mortgage financing.
 Yet it’s the least talked-about.
-This could explain why Millennials haven’t jumped on the home ownership bandwagon.
+This could explain why millennial home ownership is so low.
 They just haven’t yet seen the effects of inflation-induced debt destruction.

 Let’s look at the connections between housing and inflation by generation.
 The question here is simple: Which generation has seen the effects of an inflation-induced debt destruction the most?

 Some Demographic Background

 First, before getting into inflation, here’s a look at the six living generations.

 The largest generation now is Generation Z – known as the Boomlets.
 This represents anyone born from 2000 to today.
 That’s 19 years and 76 million births.
 The oldest Boomlet is just now getting through their first year of college.
 The first batch of Boomlets are perhaps four or five years away from first entering the housing market.

 The next largest generation is the Millennials at 72 million births.
 This captures anyone born between 1981 and 1999.
 The oldest Millennials are approaching 38 years of age.
 The youngest will be turning 20 in 2019.

 The next largest generations are the Baby Boomers and Generation X. About a third of Baby Boomers – anyone between the ages of 55 and 71, are now into their retirement.